coleifer/peewee/docs/peewee/installation.rst

    pip install peewee

-Peewee has optional Sqlite C extensions which are not bundled as part of the wheel.
-If you wish to use these, you can install Peewee via source
+Peewee has an optional Sqlite C extension which is not bundled as part of the wheel.
+If you wish to use this, you can install Peewee via source distribution:
-distribution:

 .. code-block:: shell